Julie and the Phantoms: Filming

 Principal photography for the series began on September 17, 2019 and ended on December 14, 2019 in Burnaby, British Columbia.
+Many scenes were filmed at The Bridge Studios in Burnaby, while exterior shots, including the high school scenes, were filmed at the University of British Columbia campus.

 Music

 A soundtrack was released on September 10, 2020, alongside the series' debut on the streaming service.